-This fall, a group of military veterans and near-retirement active duty soldiers took a close look at sustainable, small-scale urban farming enterprises in the Washington, D.C., area and learned about urban farming as a viable career choice.
-This was courtesy of a new program presented by the United States Botanic Garden (USBG) and the National Center for Appropriate Technology (NCAT).
+In the first offering of Armed to Urban Farm in the fall of 2018, a group of military veterans and near-retirement active duty soldiers took a close look at sustainable, small-scale urban farming enterprises in the Washington, D.C., area and learned about urban farming as a viable career choice.
+This was courtesy of a then-new program presented by the United States Botanic Garden (USBG) and the National Center for Appropriate Technology (NCAT).

-For almost 200 years, the USBG has been connecting people with plants.
+For more than 200 years, the USBG has been connecting people with plants.
 As more Americans live in urbanized areas away from production agriculture, the Garden has increased its focus on teaching visitors about agriculture, including where and how our food plants are grown.
-When the USBG presented a wheat-focused exhibit in 2014, the Garden collaborated with NCAT to present agricultural-based programing.
-Over the past year, the duo has partnered to adapt NCAT's Armed to Farm training program to create Armed to Urban Farm to teach veterans about urban farming careers.
+When the USBG presented a wheat-focused exhibit in 2014, the Garden collaborated with NCAT to present agricultural-based programming.
+Since 2018, the duo has partnered to adapt NCAT's Armed to Farm training program to create Armed to Urban Farm to teach veterans about urban farming careers.

 Veteran participant working at Arcadia Veterans Farm.

-The Armed to Urban Farm program was a week-long training opportunity for military veterans that combined classroom sessions with farm tours and hands-on activities.
-Participants learned about a wide range of subjects - including business planning, budgeting, recordkeeping, marketing, urban soils, land access, vegetable production and value-added products.
-The veterans left the program with a solid foundation in the basic principles of operating a sustainable urban farming enterprise.
-They also joined a nationwide network of supportive farmer-veterans and agricultural advisors.
+The Armed to Urban Farm program is a week-long training opportunity for military veterans that combined classroom sessions with farm tours and hands-on activities.
+Participants learn about a wide range of subjects – including business planning, budgeting, recordkeeping, marketing, urban soils, land access, vegetable production and value-added products.
+The veterans leave the program with a solid foundation in the basic principles of operating a sustainable urban farming enterprise.
+They also join a nationwide network of supportive farmer-veterans and agricultural advisors.

-Responses from veterans participating included that the training program was "very well researched and presented," and they "absolutely would positively recommend to others thinking about pursuing the industry (veteran farming)."
+Responses from veterans participating include that the training program was "very well researched and presented," and they "absolutely would positively recommend to others thinking about pursuing the industry (veteran farming)."

 "A wealth of info and resources as well as connecting with like-minded veterans," said another.
 "I have done previous workshops, but the logistics and staff set the bar.
 Bravo zulu."